Portrush and Magill Road Intersection Upgrade

 - improve economic productivity.

-Early works commenced in June 2020, with major construction expected to commence in mid-2021, weather permitting.
+Early works commenced in June 2020, and major construction works commenced in April 2021.
+Project is expected to be open to traffic by late 2021 with project completion expected in early 2022, weather permitting.

 The Department will continue to tailor community engagement opportunities in line with the latest COVID-19 advice from health authorities.